zmeyer001/revel-coding-exercise/README.md

 ```commandline
 pytest
 ```
-_Note:_ Tests are not currently working
+_Note: Tests are not currently working._

 ## Project limitations
 If I were to have more time to work on this project, I would make a variety of tweaks to my code: